Ravi5ingh/seattle-airbnb-analysis/README.md

 Based on the data, what does room listing and availability over time in Seattle look like?

-The objective of this cycle is to find out how many rooms are listed and how many are booked/available at any given time.
+**Objective:** The objective of this cycle is to find out how many rooms are listed and how many are booked/available at any given time.
-The way to assess success is pretty straightforward.
+**Assessment:** The way to assess success is pretty straightforward.
 If we can visualize the data, we succeeded.

 ### Data Understanding
 The purpose of the data understanding step is to collect, describe, explore, and verify the data sources necessary